prescottprue/generator-react-firebase/README.md

 ## Getting Started
 1. Create a project folder and enter it: `mkdir myProject && cd myProject`
 1. Generate project: `yo react-firebase` (project will be named after current folder)
+1. Confirm dependencies are installed: `npm i && npm i --prefix functions`
-1. Start application by running `npm start`
+1. Start application: `npm start`

 Project will default to being named with the name of the folder that it is generated within (in this case `myProject`)